leemings98-source/RetailSales/README.md

                    ELSE 'Valid'
                END AS sales_check
                    FROM retail_sales_staging2)
-                   select sales_check, count(*) as count
+                   SELECT sales_check, count(*) as count
-                   from Price_Check
+                   FROM Price_Check
-                   group by sales_check;
+                   GROUPBY sales_check;

 <img width="240" height="125" alt="{25719FCE-9E8E-4422-A7B6-C9C83E98A4EC}" src="https://github.com/user-attachments/assets/8a1f1c30-784c-459e-b4c6-11d1ea6dea2f" />

-The total of which resulted in all 4200 counts, around 90% of calculations for the sales amount in the dataset came back as sales mismatch while the rest were either missing input or invalid quantity.The dataset's sales values cannot be reliably reproduced from quantity, unit price and discount percentage using the assumed formula.
+The validation covered all 4,200 records.
+Approximately 90% of the records were classified as sales mismatches, while the remaining records contained either missing inputs or invalid quantities.
+This indicates that the reported sales amounts cannot generally be reproduced using the assumed quantity × unit price × (1 − discount) formula.

 ### Creating Age Groups
-For ease of categorization of the ages found in the data
+For easier analysis, customer ages were grouped into the following categories:

                           SELECT
                              age,